“What can I do to improve my Google image results?”

 Step 2 : Gather Positive Photos of Yourself

 If you are dealing with negative images of yourself online, it’s critical to create your own arsenal of images that portray you positively.
 Make sure that you have a few professional headshots at your disposal.
+If you want to take your personal brand seriously, this is something you should be doing anyway.
 Remember, this doesn’t mean that you have to invest a lot of money, just make sure that these are current high quality photos.
 In addition to professional photos, gather any other images that reflect you in a positive light that you would be comfortable sharing.
 Because image searches return more results than a traditional web search, the more photos you have, the better!
 Try to have at least a few dozen images on hand, and if you find that you don’t have that many images, then it’s time to get snap happy!

 Step 3 : Leverage Photo-Oriented Networks and Sites